JiantengChen/JiantengChen.github.io/content/authors/admin/_index.md

 ---
 Jianteng Chen is a Senior undergraduate student majoring Cyberspace Science and Technology in Beijing Institute of Technology (BIT).
 He is current at an exchange program in HKUST, with a major in computer science.

-He is currently a research intern at the Vision, Graphics, and X Group (Vision & Graphics & X or VGX) at Great Bay University (GBU), supervised by Prof. [Guangcong Wang](https://wanggcong.github.io/index.html).

-He has been interned at the DISCOVER Lab, Institute for AI Industry Research (AIR), Tsinghua University, under the supervision of Prof. [Hao Zhao](https://sites.google.com/view/fromandto).
+He was a research intern at the VGX Group at Great Bay University (GBU), working on generalizable dynamic view synthesis, supervised by Prof. [Guangcong Wang](https://wanggcong.github.io/index.html).
+He has been also interned at the DISCOVER Lab, AIR, Tsinghua University, under the supervision of Prof. [Hao Zhao](https://sites.google.com/view/fromandto), working on autonomous driving scene reconstruction and sumilation.

 {style="text-align: justify;"}